britecharts/britecharts/README.md

     barContainer.datum(dataset).call(barChart);

-All this charts expose some basic API methods like width, height and margin.
+All the components expose some basic API methods like width, height and margin.
 Each specific chart or component can expose more methods, without any limit.
 They will be ready to check in the documentation, under the proper chart module section.

 ## Charts